 Digital transformation course

-Presented by Connecting Up, this 12-week webinar program features 9 hours of instruction supplemented by 12 hours of homework and is suitable for senior management and IT admin in any not-for-profit and community organisation without an adequate plan for investments in IT.
+The course is suitable for senior management and digital technology admin in any not-for-profit and community organisation without an adequate plan for investments in digital technologies.

 The topics covered include:

-- Why the need for an IT Strategy, and how digital transformation can assist organisations
+- Why the need for an digital Strategy, and how digital transformation can assist organisations

-- What needs to be covered in your IT Strategy
+- What needs to be covered in your digital Strategy

 - What doesn’t need to be covered